 The HPV Shield: Vaccination

-The HPV vaccine protects against the high-risk, oncogenic HPV types.
-These are the types that can cause several cancers, including cervical, vaginal, vulval, anal, head and neck cancers, and penile cancers.
+HPV vaccines help protect against certain high-risk, oncogenic HPV types.
+These are the types that can cause several cancers, including cervical, vaginal, vulval and anal cancer.

-The HPV vaccine also protects against the serotypes that cause genital warts in both men and women and will prevent most cases of genital warts.
+HPV vaccine also helps protect against the HPV types that cause genital warts in both men and women, and will help prevent most cases of genital warts.